Dr. Jeffery Hale

 On December 4, 2008, the Oklahoma State University A&M Board of Regents voted unanimously to appoint Dr. Hale as NEO’s fifteenth president.

-Since Hale’s arrival in 2008, NEO has steadily increased in enrollment growth for seven consecutive semesters, and in 2010 the College was named one of the fastest growing community colleges in the nation.
+Since Hale’s arrival in 2008, NEO has steadily increased in enrollment, and in 2010, the College was named one of the fastest growing community colleges in the nation.
 In addition to his responsibilities at NEO, Hale serves as the Miami Chamber Board Chairman.
 He is also one of 11 college presidents selected by the Oklahoma State Regents for Higher Education to evaluate the funding formula that determines how much money regents allocate to each public college and university.

-Under Hale’s leadership, NEO has completed 11 campus facilities projects since 2008 totaling almost $41 million worth of improvements.
-Hale’s work with the NEO Foundation, Inc. has resulted in increasing the assets of the Foundation from $400,000 to more than $3 million, and the number of Foundation scholarships awarded this past year reached 200 for a total of $90,000.
+Under Hale’s leadership, NEO has completed over a dozen campus facilities projects since 2008 totaling over $60 million worth of improvements.
+Hale’s work with the NEO Foundation, Inc. has resulted in increasing the assets of the Foundation from $400,000 to more than $6 million, and the number of Foundation scholarships awarded this past year reached 250 for a total of nearly $140,000.

 Hale is married to Donna Staples Hale, a former teacher with Mustang Public Schools, who is currently a nutrition and yoga instructor for NEO A&M College.
-Together they have two children, Eli, 19, and Emma, 17.
-Hale’s parents, Harold and Beverly Hale, are long-time residents of Yukon and El Reno, where Harold served as the state representative for District 43 from 1981 until 1990.
+Together they have two children, Eli and Emma.